koushikchodraju/Happy-v2/README.md

 ---

-## 🚀 Running ADA V2
+## 🚀 Running HAPPY V2

 You have two options to run the app.
-Ensure your `ada_v2` environment is active!
+Ensure your `happy_v2` conda environment is active!

 ### Option 1: The "Easy" Way (Single Terminal)
 The app is smart enough to start the backend for you.
-1. Open your terminal in the `ada_v2` folder.
+1. Open your terminal in the `happy_v2` folder.
-2. Activate your environment: `conda activate ada_v2`
+2. Activate your environment: `conda activate happy_v2`
 3. Run:
    ```bash
    npm run dev